WoTTsecurity/agent/docs/examples/adafruit-io/README.md

 ## Creating a Feed for MQTT messaging

 Login to the Adafruit IO dashboard.
 Navigate to the 'Feeds' page on the left-hand side menu.
 Hover over actions and select 'Create a New Feed.'
-The feed acts as a channel or datastream through which your device connets to Adafruit.
-We are going to create a feed that connects the devices via MQTT.
-In other words, the feed becomes the topic from which messages are either published/subscribed to.
+The feed acts as a channel or datastream through which your device connects to Adafruit IO.
+We are going to create a feed that is called via MQTT.
+In other words, the feed becomes the topic from which messages are published/subscribed to.

 ![create feed](https://github.com/WoTTsecurity/agent/blob/master/docs/examples/adafruit-io/adafruit-add.png)